Orbit dimensions in linear and Gaussian quantum optics: Evaluating orbit dimensions

-For general mixed states, the entries of $\gram_G(\rho)$ involve second-order moments of the state (\cref{eq:concrete-gram-formula-rho-expression}).
-This suggests \cite{bruni_measuring_2004} attempting to relate them to expectation values of observables defined on two parallel copies of the state ($\rho\otimes\rho$), however it is not clear how to do so.
-Let us still theoretically relate orbit dimensions under $G$ to experimental data, assuming access to two copies of the state and photon number-resolving detectors (PNRDs).
-By the second-order approximation of small-time evolutions $U_{H}^{(t)}(\rho) := \exp(-i H t) \rho \exp(i H t) = \rho - it [H,\rho] - \frac{t^2}{2}[H,[H,\rho]] + \mathcal{O}(t^3)$, entries of the Gram matrix can be re-written as
+For general mixed states, entries of $\gram_G(\rho)$ involve second-order moments of the state (\cref{eq:concrete-gram-formula-rho-expression}).
+This suggests \cite{brun_measuring_2004} attempting to relate them to expectation values of observables defined on two parallel copies of the state ($\rho\otimes\rho$); however it is not clear how the measurement of those observables is to be implemented.
+Still, let us theoretically relate orbit dimensions under $G$ to experimental data, assuming access to two copies of the state and photon number-resolving detectors (PNRDs).
+By the second-order approximation of small-time evolutions $U_{H}^{(t)}(\rho) := \exp(-i H t) \rho \exp(i H t) = \rho - it [H,\rho] - \frac{t^2}{2}[H,[H,\rho]] + \mathcal{O}(t^3)$ on physical states $\rho$, entries of the Gram matrix can be re-written as